Cryptography is the art of encrypting and decrypting data. Encryption is the process of encoding unencrypted data,...

 When choosing an encryption algorithm, it's important to consider the type of data being encrypted.
-High-risk data, such as confidential customer information, needs stronger encryption than marketing plans, for example.
+High-risk or sensitive data, such as confidential customer information, needs stronger encryption than marketing plans, for example.

-In many scenarios, such as SSL, both symmetric and asymmetric algorithms are used to boost security.
-As asymmetric encryption is much slower than symmetric encryption, data typically is encrypted with a symmetric algorithm, and then the comparatively short symmetric key is encrypted using asymmetric encryption.
-This enables the key necessary to decrypt the data to be securely sent to other parties along with the symmetrically encrypted data.
-In another example, Secure/Multipurpose Internet Mail Extensions uses an asymmetric algorithm -- public/private key algorithm -- for nonrepudiation and a symmetric algorithm for efficient privacy and data protection.
+In many scenarios, such as SSL/TLS, both asymmetric and asymmetric algorithms are used to boost security.
+Because asymmetric encryption is much slower than symmetric encryption, data is typically encrypted with a symmetric algorithm, and then the comparatively short symmetric key is encrypted using asymmetric encryption.
+This enables the key needed to decrypt the data to be securely sent to other parties along with the symmetrically encrypted data.
+In another example, Secure/Multipurpose Internet Mail Extensions, or S/MIME, uses an asymmetric algorithm for nonrepudiation and a symmetric algorithm for efficient privacy and data protection.